contributte/datagrid/.docs/columns.md

 ### Templates

-Column may have it's own template.
+Columns may have it's own template.
 I will add one more parameter (optional) to the method `::setTemplate()`, just for fun:

 ```php
 $grid->addColumnText('name', 'Name')